dotnet/docs-aspire/docs/database/azure-cosmos-db-component.md

 For more information on using the <xref:Microsoft.Azure.Cosmos.CosmosClient>, see the [Examples for Azure Cosmos DB for NoSQL SDK for .NET](/azure/cosmos-db/nosql/samples-dotnet).

-## Orchestration
+## App host usage

 [!INCLUDE [azure-component-nuget](../includes/azure-component-nuget.md)]

-In your orchestrator project, register the .NET Aspire Azure Cosmos DB component and consume the service using the following methods:
+In your app host project, register the .NET Aspire Azure Cosmos DB component and consume the service using the following methods:

 ```csharp
 // Service registration